HanbingWangXD/IOT-Home-Occupancy-Detection-/README.md

 ## Approach 2:

 An camera module that uses camera and a raspberry Pi.
-The idea was to use pedestrian tracking software, and some door recognition software to track the doors and people.
-In the end this information was used to determine where the people were moving, how many people entered rooms, and which rooms they entered.
+The idea is to use pedestrian tracking software, and some door recognition software to track the doors and people.
+In the end this information is used to determine where the people were moving, how many people entered rooms, and which rooms they entered.

 ## Hardware Requirement